pywbem/pywbemtools/docs/mock_support.rst

 Mock support overview
 ---------------------

-Support for mocking a WBEM server is integrated into pywbemcli using  the pywbemcli  general command line option (``-m``or ``--mock-server``).
-This allows executing pywbemcli against a mock WBEM server integrated into the pywbemcli process rather than a real WBEM server.
+Pywbemcli has support for mocking a WBEM server with the general option ``--mock-server/-m``.
+This allows executing pywbemcli against a mock WBEM server that is automatically created in pywbemcli, rather than a real WBEM server.

-When the ``--mock-server`` option is used on the pywbemcli command line it replaces the ``--server`` option.

-The ``--mock-server`` option constructs an instance of the pywbem class :class:`pywbem_mock.FakedWBEMConnection` in place of the pywbem class :class:`pywbem.WBEMConnection` and allows building the mock repository of CIM qualifier declarations, CIM classes, and CIM instances in the mock repository from the file specified with the ``--mock-server`` option.
+The ``--mock-server`` option is mutually exclusive with the ``--server`` and ``--name`` options, since each defines a WBEM server.

+The automatically created mock WBEM server has a in-memory repository for CIM objects (qualifier declarations, classes, and instances) and supports CIM namespaces.
+The operations performed against the mock WBEM server cause that mock repository to be inspected or manipulated accordingly.

-Each instantion of the ``--mock-server`` option defines a single file path that pywbemcli will pass to the pywbem repository building tools when pywbemcli instantiates the connection.
-This option may be used multiple times and each use of the option specifies the file path of one of the following types of
+The mock repository can be loaded with CIM objects from files specified as an argument to the ``--mock-server`` option.
+Each use of the option specifies one file path of such a file.
+The option may be used multiple times and each specified file is processed sequentially, in the sequence of the options on the command line.

-files:
+The following types of files are supported for the ``--mock-server`` option:

-* ``MOF`` file (file extension ``.mof``) - If the option value is the file path of a ``MOF`` file, pywbemcli compiles the :term:`MOF` and inserts the CIM objects into the mock repository.
-The file may contain :term:`MOF` definitions for CIM qualifier declarations, CIM classes  and CIM instances when pywbemcli is started.
-The CIM objects will be inserted into the default :term:`CIM namespace` defined for the current connection.
+* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file.
+Pywbemcli compiles the MOF in the file and adds the resulting CIM objects into the mock repository.

+  The MOF file may define CIM qualifier declarations, CIM classes and CIM instances.

+  At this point, these CIM objects can be added to only one :term:`CIM namespace` in the repository of the mock WBEM server, namely the default namespace of the connection (see ``--default-namespace`` global option).

+  If a CIM object already exists in the repository, it is updated accordingly.

-* Python file (file extension ``py``) - If the option value is the file path of a Python file, that file is executed with the following Python GLOBAL variables passed to the file when pywbemcli is started:
+* **Python files**: If the file extension is ``.py``, the file is considered a Python file.
+The file is executed using Python's ``exec()`` (i.e. with module namespace ``__builtin__``), and with the following Python global variables made available:

-    * ``CONN`` - an instance of :class:`pywbem_mock.FakedWBEMConnection` which
+  * ``CONN`` (:class:`pywbem_mock.FakedWBEMConnection`):
-      defines a fake(mock) WBEMConnection.
-The methods of this instance object can be used to add data to a mock repository.
+    This object provides a connection to the mock WBEM server.
+The methods of this object can be used to create and modify CIM objects in the mock repository.

-    * ``SERVER`` - an instance of :class:`pywbem.WBEMServer`.
-The
+  * ``SERVER`` (:class:`pywbem.WBEMServer`):
-      methods of this instance object can be used to add data to them mock repository.
-This instance can be useful to get namespace information or build more complex objects for the mock repository.
+    This object is layered on top of the ``CONN`` object and provides access to higher level features of the mock WBEM server, such as getting the Interop namespace, adding namespaces, or building more complex objects for the mock repository.

-    * ``VERBOSE`` - a boolean flag that is based on the pywbemcli option ``--verbose``.

-  The file can contain any Python statements or functions and can insert them into the :class:`pywbem_mock.FakedWBEMConnection` using the methods in that class.

-  The  Python file may contain :class:`pywbem.CIMQualifierDeclaration`, :class:`pywbem.CIMClass`, and :class:`pywbem.CIMInstance` instance objects and calls to :meth:`pywbem_mock.FakedWBEMConnection.add_cim_objects` to insert objects into the repository.

-  It may also implement pywbem CIM method callbacks, (:meth:`pywbem_mock.method_callback_interface`) for handling InvokeMethod operations requested from pywbemcli.
+  * ``VERBOSE`` (bool):
+    A flag that contains the value of the boolean ``--verbose`` general option of pywbemcli.

+  The Python script can for example create Python objects of type :class:`~pywbem.CIMQualifierDeclaration`, :class:`~pywbem.CIMClass` and :class:`~pywbem.CIMInstance` for representing CIM objects, and add them to the mock repository via calls to :meth:`pywbem_mock.FakedWBEMConnection.add_cimobjects`.

+  The Python script can also extend the capabilities of the mock WBEM server by implementing callbacks via :func:`pywbem_mock.method_callback_interface`, for handling CIM method invocations against the mock WBEM server.

-Pywbemcli logging (`` -l`` or ``--log``) can be enabled when the `--mock-server` option is enabled.
-However, since the mock support does not use HTTP, the `http`  of the log option will generate no output.
+Pywbemcli logging (``-l`` or ``--log`` general option) can be used together with the mock support.
+Since the mock support does not use HTTP(S), only the "api" component in the log configuration string will generate any log output.

 .. _`Creating files for the mock repository`: